Coupang Inc. (CPNG) Beta Value: Understanding the Market Risk

 CPNG) stock’s latest price update

-Coupang Inc. (NYSE: CPNG)’s stock price has plunge by 1.95relation to previous closing price of 17.44.
-Nevertheless, the company has seen a 5.08% surge in its stock price over the last five trading sessions.
+Coupang Inc. (NYSE: CPNG)’s stock price has plunge by -1.32relation to previous closing price of 16.61.
+Nevertheless, the company has seen a -4.76% plunge in its stock price over the last five trading sessions.
+Barron’s reported on 05/12/22 that Coupang Posts a Narrower Loss.
+The Stock Soars as It Gets an Upgrade to Buy.

 CPNG’s Market Performance

-CPNG’s stock has risen by 5.08% in the past week, with a monthly rise of 12.96% and a quarterly rise of 7.69%.
-The volatility ratio for the week is 3.15% while the volatility levels for the last 30 days are 2.83% for Coupang Inc. The simple moving average for the last 20 days is 10.05% for CPNG stock, with a simple moving average of 5.87% for the last 200 days.
+CPNG’s stock has fallen by -4.76% in the past week, with a monthly rise of 8.33% and a quarterly rise of 3.80%.
+The volatility ratio for the week is 4.85% while the volatility levels for the last 30 days are 3.18% for Coupang Inc. The simple moving average for the last 20 days is -0.28% for CPNG stock, with a simple moving average of -2.33% for the last 200 days.

 Analysts’ Opinion of CPNG